ninech/rubocop-config/README.md

 ```

 You can then still overwrite settings to fit your needs.
 But rather create a pull request in this repo if you want to change anything.

+## Updates

+To update these settings to a new version of Rubocop you can use this gem: https://github.com/pocke/mry.